How to Become a Critical Care Nurse

 A career as a critical care nurse offers the ability to work with either a wide range of patients or with patients suffering a specific type of condition such as those found in cardiac care units or neonatal intensive care.
 If you are considering becoming a critical care nurse, this guide will answer many of your preliminary questions about this rewarding career.

-Because the patients they care for have such acute needs, most critical care nurses work with only one or two patients at a time and generally work in tandem with a team of healthcare professionals that includes physicians, other nurses, and allied health care professionals.
+Because the patients they care for have such acute needs, most critical care nurses work with only one or two patients at a time and generally work in tandem with a team of healthcare professionals that includes physicians, other nurses, and allied healthcare professionals.

-Part Two What Do Critical Care Nurses Do?
+What Do Critical Care Nurses Do?

 - Assessing patients as they are admitted to the critical care unit to identify their needs and create an appropriate care plan